neptunelabs/fsi-viewer-samples/samples/modal/README.md

   </div>
 </div>
 ```

-In our *modal,js* the changeImage function contains both the functionalty to change the normal image and the image which is shown in the modal viewer:
+In our *modal.js*, the changeImage function contains the functionality to change both the normal image and the image shown in the modal viewer:

 ```javascript
 function changeImage(buttonID) {